Bachelor of Science (Biotechnology)

 Program code: BP226

-Biotechnologists use gene manipulation of plants, animals and micro-organisms to create new biological products for pharmaceutical, agricultural, diagnostic and environmental use.
+Biotechnologists use gene manipulation of plants, animals and microorganisms to create new biological products.

-They also develop diagnostic tools to detect diseases rapidly and conduct human stem cell research with the aim of treating or preventing illnesses.
+They also develop diagnostic tools to detect diseases and conduct human stem cell research to treat or prevent illnesses.

-There is a wide range of graduate opportunities because of the broad training and flexibility of the program.
+There is a wide range of graduate opportunities due to the broad training and flexibility of the course.

-Graduates are employed in research, diagnosis and technique development in public institutions such as the CSIRO, AQIS, police forensics, research institutes, biosecurity, universities and hospitals and in private industry (areas such as fermentation, food, biotechnology, cell products and vaccines).
+Graduates are employed in research, diagnosis and technique development in public institutions such as the CSIRO, AQIS, police forensics, research institutes, biosecurity, universities and hospitals and in private industry.

 RMIT is committed to providing transparency to the admissions process.
 In line with this commitment, we provide you with information that will help in making informed choices about your undergraduate study options.